We are Wolverhampton

 a portrait of a city.

-The goal is to celebrate the city and its people.
-I want to recognise what we have in common and understand the differences in people’s perspectives.
-I hope that in a small way it will encourage more dialogue and understanding in the city.
-To quote one of the participants “We’re not pretentious, we’re real and you can just connect with people straight away”.
-I want to connect in this way.
+This is a portrait of Wolverhampton through its people.
+The goal is to celebrate the city and its people, to recognise what we have in common and understand the differences in people’s perspectives.
+I hope that in a small way it will encourage more dialogue and understanding.

 Kanj